Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Methods

-with $Y_i$ denoting the response outcome, $T_i$ the binary treatment-control indicator, and $X_{i1}, \dots, X_{im}$ representing $m$ biomarkers, for the $i$th patient. $G$ is a canonical link function.
-The null hypothesis $\beta_{X_j \times T} = 0$ could be tested for each $j = 1, \dots, m$, e.g. using a Wald test with the Bonferroni correction applied to preserve the family-wise error rate (the probability of at least one type I error).
+with $Y_i$ denoting the response outcome, $T_i$ the binary treatment-control indicator, and $X_{i1}, \dots, X_{im}$ representing the values of $m$ biomarkers, for the $i$th patient.
+The null hypothesis $\beta_{X_j \times T} = 0$ could be tested for each $j = 1, \dots, m$, e.g. using a Wald test with the Bonferroni correction applied to preserve the family-wise error rate.

 The number of biomarkers $m$ to be considered is potentially large.
 Given the desired overall family-wise error rate $\overline{\alpha}$, a Bonferroni correction \citep{dunn1961multiple} requires an adjusted significance level for each individual test to be $\overline{\alpha} / m$.
 Although the Bonferroni correction is typically used for its simplicity and flexibility, with regard to our interest in high-dimensional interaction testing it is worth exploring whether other procedures are able to provide improved efficiency.
-In the supplementary material, we demonstrate theoretically some alternative family-wise error rate controlling methods can only provide a small improvement across the settings we consider in this paper: when $m$ is large and only a small subset of biomarkers have true interactions with treatment. \{Sidak correction \citep{vsidak1967rectangular}, Holm-Bonferroni procedure \citep{holm1979simple} and Hochberg procedure \citep{hochberg1988sharper}\}
+In Web Appendix~A, we demonstrate theoretically some alternative family-wise error rate controlling methods \citep{vsidak1967rectangular, holm1979simple} can only provide a small improvement across the settings we consider in this paper: when $m$ is large and only a small subset of biomarkers have true interactions with treatment.